Category: Musings-Articles

 LTC can be:

-Nursing Home care
+-Nursing Home care

-Care provided in an Assisted Living Facility
+-Personal Care provided in an Assisted Living Facility

-Home Health Care
+-Home Health Care

-Personal Care (at home)
+-Personal Care (at home)

-Respite Care
+-Respite Care

 The likelihood of needing LTC is greater than most people realize.
 70% of retirees will need LTC at some point in their lives.
 Currently, 9 million people receive LTC and 85% of those live in the community, and 40% are under age 65.
 75% of those receiving LTC need it for a year or more, with 30% needing it for more than 5 years.

-LTCI policies are sold in increments of daily benefit amounts (DBAs) which can range from $50-$500 per day for care in a facility, with home care coverage a percentage of the full DBA.
-Plans also have “elimination periods,” the period you first receive LTC that you must pay for yourself.
+LTCI policies are sold in increments of daily benefit amounts (DBAs) which can range from approximately $50 to $500 per day for care in a facility, with home care coverage a percentage of the full DBA.
+Plans also have “elimination periods,” that is, the period where you are responsible for LTC expenses before the policy begins to pay.
 For example, if your plan had a 90-day elimination period, you’d pay for the first 90 days of care you receive before plan benefits commence.
-Elimination periods range from 0 to 180 days.
-LTCI policies also have “payout periods”: the time period the plan pays benefits.
+Elimination periods typically range from 0 to 180 days.
+LTCI policies also have “payout periods”, that is, the period the plan pays benefits.
 These can range from as little as one year up to five years.
-“Life-time” paying benefit plans are no longer sold.
-Another important option is an inflation rider.
-This can add significantly to the cost of a plan but is a must as it allows your benefits to rise with inflation.
+“Lifetime” paying benefit plans are no longer sold to individuals.
+Another important policy option is an inflation rider.
+This can add significantly to the cost of a plan but is crucial as it allows your benefits to rise annually with inflation.

 The price of LTCI plans vary considerably, depending on: